thoelf/Linux-Stream-Player/README.md

 # Introduction to the Linux Stream Player (LSP)
-LSP is a set of scripts, third party programs and configurations that allows you to play music on a headless Linux computer, from now on called the "server".
+LSP is a set of scripts, third party programs and configurations that allows you to play music from files or streaming services on a headless Linux computer, from now on called the "server".
 You can control the music from a mobile app or a from web browser on a Linux computer, from now on called the "client".

 LSP is designed to meet my personal goals for how I want to play music at home.
 The intention is not to make a solution for all sorts of use cases or to support other platforms and applications that the ones I use.
 Nevertheless, with some tweaking you should be able to adopt it to your needs.

-LSP is tested to work with Ubuntu Server 20.04 on the server and Ubuntu Desktop 20.10 on the client.
+LSP is tested to work with Ubuntu Server on the server and Ubuntu Desktop on the client.

 # Playing music locally on the server
 LSP uses LMS (Logitech Media Server) with SqueezeLite as the player.
 Both programs are installed on the server and plays local and streamed music.
 My source of streamed music is Deezer, but other streaming services are supported and available as plugins to LMS.